Floatify: whats it do and why we use it

-The more technical function for how it’s achieved is actually something you’ve likely come across already in standard templates and something that often raises questions from people:
+The more technical function for how it’s achieved is actually something you’ve likely come across already in standard templates and something that often raises questions from people.
+Before it was a standard function, here was the function you still sporadically see littered throughout templates:

 <:let floatify=lambda val: float(filter(lambda x: x.isdigit() or x in ‘.-‘, str(val))):>